- Ages 13+

 Cromwell Museum has not told us about their dining options.

-Cromwell Museum has not told us if they are fully pushchair friendly.
+No, Cromwell Museum have stated they are not pushchair friendly.

 Cromwell Museum has not told us if they are dog friendly.